Francesco149/sharenix/README.md

 Getting started - Building from the source
 ============
+NOTE: this codebase is quite outdated (it was written back in go 1.4 or something like that.
+I don't plan on refactoring the code for now.
+If you encounter issues while trying to compile it, please downgrade to go 1.7.1 or earlier.

 Before we start building ShareNix, you will need to set up a few dependencies.
 * Make sure that you have >=gtk-3.10 and >=gdk-3.10.
 * Get the dev headers for glib, cairo, pango and gtk3.
 On Ubuntu 15.04, the